stellar/stellar-etl-airflow/README.md

 [This DAG](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/history_archive_with_captive_core_dag.py):
 - exports transactions, operations, trades, and effects from Stellar using CaptiveCore
-- inserts into BigQuery (private and public)
+- inserts into BigQuery
+> *_NOTE:_* SDF writes to both a private dataset and public dataset.
+Non-SDF instances will probably only need to write to a single private dataset.

 ![History Archive with Captive Core Dag](documentation/images/history_archive_with_captive_core.png)